cosmos/cosmos-sdk/docs/sdk/core/messages.md

-### Messages
+# Messages

+Messages are the primary inputs to application state machines.
-Users can create messages containing arbitrary information by implementing the `Msg` interface:
+Developers can create messages containing arbitrary information by implementing the `Msg` interface:

 ```go